sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-All the cases are represented in a readable way and if we want to add another case, there would be no change of
-readability
-of the specification.
-To comparison here is a same test case written in JUnit:
+To comparison here is the same test case written in JUnit:

 ```java